zuzanapiarova/philosophers/README.md

 ### --- check in code ---
-1. ... that each thread does not access other philo data
+1. ... that each thread does not access other philo data - if it gets the data but does not use it, discuss
 2. ... that last_eaten is updated at start of the meal, not after
 3. ... that death is logged not more than 10ms after it happened
 4. ... that when one thread eats for times_to_eat times, monitoring thread must wait until they all finish, not exit straight away, as some philos may die in the meantime